avinashcodelabs/react-book/index.md

 innerWidth;
 ```

-#### 1.19.3.
+#### 1.20.3.
 Document

 `window` as everything about the currently opened window like browser bar, the tabs, scroll bar.
+It represents whole browser window, hence the name `window`.

 `document` is only just about current tab's DOM representation.